KyleRicardo/VSCode-Vue-ESLint-Prettier-Config/README.md

 # VSCode-Vue-ESLint-Prettier-Config

 I was almost driven mad in the latest 2 months just because of the conflict among these vscode extensions - vetur, eslint and prettier.
-I have to admit that these extensions are all fantastic, but get them to cooperate seemed to be the *Mission:Impossible*.
-Finally i made up my mind to stick to it and I found a workaround.
+I have to admit that these extensions are all fantastic, but get them to cooperate seemed to be the *Mission: Impossible*.
+Finally I made up my mind to stick to it and I found a workaround.
 Maybe it is not the best, but at least it works.

 ### Extensions you need